JoshuaEagan1/Overdose-Data-Project/README.md

 # Overdose-Data-Project

 This project will display and visualize US state level data about overdoses of different types of drugs.
-All functions Were written in R version 3.61.
-The data these functions are based on was originally harvested from Healthdata.gov.
+All functions were written in R version 3.61.
+The VSRR data was originally harvested from Healthdata.gov.

 For technical notes about the database, visit https://catalog.data.gov/dataset/vsrr-provisional-drug-overdose-death-counts-54e35